-Federal Court Improvement Program funds of up to \$75,000 have been made available to support dependency drug courts.
-In past years, the Judicial Council's Collaborative Justice Courts Advisory Committee has made these grants available through a formulaic distribution available to all eligible dependency drug courts requesting funding through the Substance Abuse Focus Grant Program for the purpose of implementing, maintaining, enhancing, or expanding their dependency drug courts.
+Federal Court Improvement Program funds of \$75,000 are available to support dependency drug courts funded by the Collaborative Justice Courts Substance Abuse Focus Grant Program.
+In past years, the Judicial Council has made these grants available through a formulaic distribution available to all eligible dependency drug courts requesting funding through the Substance Abuse Focus Grant Program for the purpose of implementing, maintaining, enhancing, or expanding their dependency drug courts.
 Because these augmentation funds are federal funds, this grant augmentation must be administered in compliance with conditions stated in part B of title IV of the Social Security Act (specifically, section 438(b) of the act: the approved state application and plan, including all assurances, approved amendments, and revisions) and with applicable federal regulations, program policies, and instructions.
 These funds augment the Substance Abuse Focus Grant awards following the Judicial Council-approved Caseload-Based Funding-Level Formula for distributing the funds, as shown on the funding calculation table in Attachment B.